Milo Ventimiglia On His Real Life Bond With His ‘This Is Us’ Daughter Kate

 Milo Ventimiglia doesn’t have any kids, but he has been a father figure to his young co-stars on the This Is Us set.
 In an interview with the New York Post, Hancsicsak said some of her favorite moments on set have been with Ventimiglia.

-“One time when we were doing ‘The Pool’ episode Milo asked me to practice our lines,” the 9-year-old actress told the Post.
+“One time when we were doing ‘The Pool’ episode Milo asked me to practice our lines,” the nine-year-old actress told the Post.

 “He was very proud that I knew my lines.
 And the part where he puts the sunglasses on my head like a crown, he made that up!
 Mandy and Milo both like to take a lot of pictures of us kids and them, just like my mom and dad in real life like to take pictures of me.
-And also on the ‘Pool’ episode, after 3 days of filming at the pool, Milo said, ‘Hey, we haven’t gone in the pool at all,’ so we all decided to jump in.
+And also on the ‘Pool’ episode, after three days of filming at the pool, Milo said, ‘Hey, we haven’t gone in the pool at all,’ so we all decided to jump in.
 That has been my best memory so far!”

 Mackenzie added that her favorite (and hardest!) scene was the one she did with Milo Ventimiglia in “The Pool” episode.